sahil-rawat/sahil-rawat.github.io/_posts/2021-07-24-INTRO-TO-C-VIII.md

  char *s = "Hello, world!";
 ```

 Check out that type: pointer to a char.
-The string variable s is a pointer to the first character in that string, namely the H. And we can print it with the %s (for "string") format specifier:
+The string variable s is a pointer to the first character in that string, namely the H. And we can print it with the %s (for “string”) format specifier:

 ```c
 char *s = "Hello, world!";